- AONB Volunteer Walks Leaders

 If you would like to become involved or need more information, please contact Cath Landles on 01588 674084 or email firstname.lastname@example.org

-Community Wildlife Groups bring together people interested in wildlife, encourage and enhance local interest, carry out surveys to establish the status of key birds and other animals, plants and habitats, and actively promote conservation.
-There are 6 Community Wildlife groups (listed below) which between them cover most of the Shropshire Hills:
+Community Wildlife Groups (CWGs) bring together people interested in wildlife, encourage and enhance local interest, carry out surveys to establish the status of key birds and other animals, plants and habitats, and actively promote conservation.
+There are 8 Community Wildlife Groups in the Shropshire Hills.
+Visit the CWGs website for full details.

 There are several opportunities for volunteering with the National Trust at Carding Mill Valley, Church Stretton.
 For more information, contact Emily Knight, Visitor Experience & Conservation Manager on 01694 725001 or email email@example.com